pranayrk/quantum_computing/docs/README.md

 ## What is quantum computing?

 * The computers we use today rely on classical information theory, which are based on 'bits' which can represents a 0 or 1 state.
-* These computers, referred to as classical computers henceforth, can be reduced to an equivalence with a Turing Machine, they can both compute similar things with similar efficiency.
+* These computers, referred to as classical computers henceforth, can be reduced to an equivalence with a Turing Machine, i.e. they can both compute similar things with similar efficiency.
 * In the last decades of the twentieth century, certain scientists sought to combine two of the recent most influential and revolutionary theories: information theory and quantum mechanics.
 * They recognized that certain quantum phenomena (those associated with "entangled particles") could not be simulated efficiently by a Turing machine.
 * This observation led to speculation that these quantum phenomena could be used to speed up computation in general.